issp-center-dev/H-wave/docs/en/source/uhfr/tutorial/tu-index.rst

 Create definition files for Hamiltonian
 ---------------------------------------

-Next, we will create input files that defines the Hamiltonian.
+Next, we will create input files that define the Hamiltonian.

 Transfer term
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^